Collin County Assault Defense Lawyer

 At the Edgett Law Firm, you are innocent until proven otherwise.
 Our assault attorneys in Collin County will work tirelessly to protect you from these harsh penalties and consequences.
 Give us a call to get started today.

-Defending Against Assault Charges in Collin County
+Defending Against Assault Charges In Collin County

 You have the right to assert a defense when charged with the crime of assault in Collin County.
-The Edgett Law Firm will carefully analyze the circumstances of your alleged offense and carefully review the state’s case (and evidence) against you.
+Edgett Law Firm will carefully analyze the circumstances of your alleged offense and carefully review the state’s case (and evidence) against you.
 In doing so, we will determine which defense arguments might be most beneficial and effective.

 Defenses can include: